graphql-java/graphql-java/README.md

 It's recommended to use a `ExecutorService` to speed up execution.

+Alternatively, schemas with nested lists may benefit from using a BatchedExecutionStrategy and creating batched DataFetchers with get() methods annotated @Batched.

 #### Logging

 Logging is done with [SLF4J](http://www.slf4j.org/).
 Please have a look at the [Manual](http://www.slf4j.org/manual.html) for details.